Silver Fir Abies alba

 - Stem Description:

-- The stems are gray with a scaly texture.
-The older stems are brown, rough and pubescent.
+- The mature stems are gray with a scaly texture.
+The older stems are brown and rough.
+Twigs are pubescent.